-For buildings that combine two or more building types, area-weighted averaging must be used to calculate the maximum allowable fossil fuel-generated energy consumption of the combined building.
-For building types dominated by process loads, as defined in 10 CFR 433.2, and that are not listed in CBECS, the regulations require the use of the CBECS building type that most closely matches the building without the process load and then accounting for the process load in the calculation.
-For these buildings, process loads must be accounted for, but are not subject to the percentage reductions in fossil fuel-generated energy consumption required for the building related loads.
+For buildings that combine two or more building types, area-weighted averaging by square footage for each building type would be used to calculate the maximum allowable fossil fuel-generated energy consumption of the combined building.
+For building types dominated by process loads, as defined in 10 CFR 433.2, and that are not listed in CBECS, the regulations would require the use of the CBECS building type that most closely matches the building without the process load and then accounting for the process load in the calculation.
+For these buildings, process loads would be accounted for, but are not subject to the percentage reductions in fossil fuel-generated energy consumption required for the building related loads.

+For major renovations that are less than whole building renovations (system or component level retrofits) DOE is proposing that the maximum allowable fossil fuel-generated energy consumption in fiscal years 2013 through 2029 be based on a percentage of the whole building energy consumption represented by the renovated system or component.

-For buildings for which design for construction begins in fiscal year 2030 or beyond, the fossil fuel-generated energy consumption of the building must be zero for all building types and climate zones, based on the calculation established in the regulations.
+For buildings for which design for construction begins in fiscal year 2030 or beyond, the fossil fuel-generated energy consumption of the building would be required to be zero for all building types and climate zones, based on the calculation established in the regulations.

 Fossil Fuel-Generated Energy Consumption Determination

-To determine compliance with the fossil fuel reductions, agencies must estimate the fossil fuel-generated energy consumption of the proposed building for comparison with the target consumption.
-DOE provides a calculation to make this estimate.
+To determine compliance with the fossil fuel reductions, agencies would be required to estimate the fossil fuel-generated energy consumption of their proposed building design and compare that estimate to the allowable fiscal year percentage reduction target.
+DOE has proposed a calculation to make this estimated fossil fuel-generated energy consumption for the proposed building.

-Fundamentally, the calculation adds the fossil fuel component of the electricity used by the building to the direct fossil fuels used by the building.
-To calculate the fossil fuel component of the electricity used by the building, agencies must first estimate the amount of electricity used by the building in accordance with the Performance Rating Method in Appendix G of ASHRAE Standard 90.1-2007.
-Any electricity produced from a renewable energy or CHP system is deducted from the site electricity consumption.
-This figure is multiplied by the fossil fuel generation factor of 0.71 to account for the percentage of electricity in the U.S. that is generated from fossil fuel.
-The adjusted site electricity estimate is then converted to source electricity by dividing it by the national average electricity source energy factor of 0.316 to account for fuel conversion and transmission and distribution losses.
-To this is added the direct fossil fuel consumption for fuels other than electricity, adjusted for distribution and other losses that occur between delivery to the fuel provider and final delivery to the site with the other fuels source energy multiplier.
-The other fuels energy source multiplier does not include losses associated with the production, harvesting, refining, or transportation of bulk fuels.
-The result is divided by the floor area of the building and converted to thousands of British thermal units per square foot (kBtu/sq.ft.)
+Fundamentally, the calculation would add the fossil fuel component of the electricity used by the building to the direct fossil fuels used by the building.
+To calculate the fossil fuel component of the electricity used by the building, agencies would be required to first estimate the amount of electricity used by the building in accordance with the Performance Rating Method in Appendix G of ASHRAE Standard 90.1-2010.
+Any electricity produced from a renewable energy or CHP system would not count towards the site electricity consumption in the baseline or the current calculated level.
+This figure would then be multiplied by the fossil fuel generation factor (calculated at 0.71 for the 2003 base year and also for 2012, the latest year of data available from EIA) to account for the percentage of electricity in the U.S. that is generated from fossil fuel.
+FEMP will publish updates to the fossil fuel generation factor annually on the FEMP website so that agencies can use the most recent value in their calculations.
+The adjusted site electricity estimate would then be converted to source electricity by dividing it by the national average electricity source energy factor of 0.316 to account for fuel conversion and transmission and distribution losses.
+To this would be added the direct fossil fuel consumption for fuels other than electricity, adjusted for distribution and other losses that occur between delivery to the fuel provider and final delivery to the site with the other fuels source energy multiplier.
+The other fuels energy source multiplier would not include losses associated with the production, harvesting, refining, or transportation of bulk fuels.
+The result would then be divided by the floor area of the building and converted to thousands of British thermal units per square foot (kBtu/sq.ft.)